BlackPearlsDev/Video-Games-DB/README.md

 ![alt text](https://www.cmc.ca/wp-content/uploads/2019/07/cad-header-background-2-300x91.jpg)

 # Video-Games-DB
-A site that shows the must-have games, new games released, achievements, DLC, and a contact form that saves locally and personalizes the welcome message.
+A website that shows the must-have games, new games released, achievements, DLC, and a contact form that saves locally and personalizes the welcome message.

 Presentation video here: https://youtu.be/qeXCJXoluaI